 What is My Case Worth Factors

-Some, but by no means all of these factors include the dollar amount of medical bills, the length and extent disability, scarring, loss of function, residual symptoms and lost wages.
+Some, but by no means all of these factors include the dollar amount of medical bills and lost wages.
+Likewise, case value looks at the length and extent disability, scarring, loss of function, residual symptoms and other things.

 What is My Case Worth: “Magic Formula?”

-However, this approach is largely rejected for many reasons.
-The ever increasing cost of medical treatment, and the type of treatment, can throw medical bills out of proportion to the actual injury.
-The magic multiplier method also punishes those who go on with their lives more quickly or “mitigate their damages” as the law requires.
+Most noteworthy, industry insiders largely reject this approach now for many reasons.
+The ever increasing cost of medical treatment, and the type of treatment, skews medical bills out of proportion to the actual injury.
+The magic multiplier method also punishes those who go on with their lives more quickly.
+The law calls it mitigation of damages.
 More on mitigation of damages.

-Another standard approach to putting a dollar amount on injuries draws a time line after the date of injury, assigning periods of total disability, partial disability and residuals.
-Boiling down volumes of theories, insurance companies and injury attorneys pegged dollar amounts to periods of total, partial and residual.
-This approach assigns numbers based on factors such as whether an individual did heavy duty work, light duty, what their actual average weekly wages were and other variables.
+Another standard approach to putting a dollar amount on injuries draws a time line after the date of injury.
+People figured periods of total disability, partial disability and residuals.
+Insurance companies and injury attorneys pegged dollar amounts to periods of total, partial and residual.
+This approach assigns numbers based on factors such as whether an individual did heavy or light duty work.
+Also, an actual average weekly wage came into the formula, with other variables.

 Ask a Computer: What is My Personal Injury Case Worth?

 Insurance companies adopted various computer programs to evaluate personal injury claims.
-Among the first such ‘What is my Personal Injury Case Worth’ applications took the big name of “Colossus”.
+Among the first such programs answering the question of ‘What is my Personal Injury Case Worth’ took the name Colossus.
 It crunched some or all of the above factors and more.
 As attorneys submitted information, insurance adjusters entered various data.

-The program calculated an value based on numerical weight assigned to coded criteria built into the system.
-This is the most arbitrary – but most widely used – claim evaluation approach.
-Among many problems, a subluxation injury diagnosed by a medical doctor is given value, while the identical subluxation diagnosed by a chiropractor is given no weight.
+The program calculated value based on numerical weight assigned to coded criteria built into the system.
+This represents the most arbitrary – but most widely used – claim evaluation approach.
+Among many problems, a subluxation injury diagnosed by a medical doctor is given value.
+At the same time, the same subluxation diagnosed by a chiropractor gets little or no weight.
 Here’s more on computer evaluation of injury claims.

 What is my Case Worth: Why it Matters

 A client came to me after struggling for months to settle their own case with the insurance company.
 They made a demand and didn’t understand why the insurance company made no offer.
-I accepted the case and settled it several months later for over twice what that do-it-yourself injured person had demanded from the insurance company.
+I accepted the case.
+Several months later we settled it for over twice what the injured person demanded from the insurance company.

 Having evaluated thousands of personal injury claims it is clear that no two injuries are the same.
 Injuries do not affect any two individuals the same.
 However, where hypothetical injuries are summarized it is uncanny how experienced attorneys will often arrive at a consensus on a reasonable settlement range.